-Does an entity have a safeguarding obligation if it (including its subcustodians, if any) does not control all the private keys associated with the digital asset wallet?
+Does an entity have a safeguarding obligation if it (including its subcustodians, if any) does not control all the private key information associated with the digital asset wallet?

-Background: In some wallet service arrangements, the wallet service provider (or its agents) controls all the private keys associated with the wallet.
+Background: In some arrangements, the wallet service (or software) provider (or its agents) controls all the private keys associated with the wallet.
 For example, this is generally the case in an omnibus (i.e. non-segregated) wallet scenario.

-However, in other wallet service arrangement scenarios, the wallet service provider does not control enough of the private key information to execute wallet transactions.
+However, in other arrangements, the wallet service (or software) provider controls some private key information, but not enough to execute wallet transactions.
 For example:

-- Scenario 1: a multi-signature wallet may require two private keys to execute a transaction, and the wallet service provider may hold only one (the digital asset owner holding the other two of three private keys).
-Therefore, the wallet service provider can neither (1) move digital assets out of the wallet without the digital asset owner's concurrence, nor (2) block such actions of the digital asset owner. - Scenario 2: a dual-signature wallet may require the digital asset owner and the wallet service provider to both use their private keys to execute a wallet transaction.
-In this scenario, the wallet service provider cannot move digital assets out of the wallet without the digital asset owner's concurrence but can block such actions by the digital asset owner.
+- Scenario 1: A multi-signature wallet with three private keys may require two of those keys to execute a transaction, and the wallet service provider may hold only one (the digital asset owner holding the other two).
+Therefore, the wallet service provider can neither (1) move digital assets out of the wallet without the digital asset owner's concurrence, nor (2) block such actions of the digital asset owner. - Scenario 2: A dual-signature wallet may require the digital asset owner and the wallet service provider to both use their private keys to execute a wallet transaction.
+In this scenario, the wallet service provider cannot move digital assets out of the wallet without the digital asset owner's concurrence but can block such actions by the digital asset owner. - Scenario 3: Under multi-party computation (MPC), multiple parties each hold a portion of the private key (i.e. a key 'shard' or 'share').
+A certain number of key shards (e.g. three of five) are necessary to execute a transaction.
+It may also be the case that one or more specific key shards is required to initiate and/or authorize a transaction from the wallet (e.g. key shard A must be engaged along with any two of four remaining key shards B-E).

-Since the SAB's issuance, questions have arisen about whether the wallet service provider in these scenarios - i.e. in which it does not control all of the private key information - has a safeguarding obligation.
+Since the SAB's issuance, questions have arisen about whether the wallet service (or software) provider in these types of scenarios has a safeguarding obligation under the SAB.